 WRC’s work on the Rio de Los Pinos is part of our larger effort to preserve habitat and connect people to the Rio Grande and its tributaries throughout the San Luis Valley.
 In 2015, we created the San Luis Valley Conservation Fund in partnership with the LOR Foundation and our local partners Rio Grande Headwaters Land Trust and Colorado Open Lands.
 The Fund is a collaborative effort to bolster local conservation efforts and to preserve the region’s rich cultural heritage, all while enhancing livability for valley communities.
 The fund includes a $2-million re-granting program called the San Luis Valley Conservation and Connection Initiative, which supports local conservation organizations and ensures healthy futures for the culture and communities that the Rio Grande has sustained for generations.

 As part of this effort, Western Rivers Conservancy created the 17,019-acre San Luis Hills State Wildlife Area, directly across the Rio Grande from the Olguin Ranch, another property we are working to conserve.
-North of our Rio de Los Pinos projects, we are conserving a small but important property near the old Freemon General Store, on the main-stem Rio Grande.
-At the heart of the valley, near the city of Alamosa, where we are creating the Alamosa Riparian Park to protect an additional mile of the Rio Grande and connect the community of Alamosa to its backyard river.
+At Olguin Ranch, WRC also donated a conservation easement to the U.S. Fish and Wildlife Service, dropping the final piece into place in the effort to create the country’s newest unit of the National Wildlife Refuge system: the San Luis Valley Conservation Area.
+North of our Rio de Los Pinos projects, we conserved a small but important property near the old Freemon General Store, on the main-stem Rio Grande.
+At the heart of the valley, near the city of Alamosa, we created the Alamosa Riparian Park to protect an additional mile of the Rio Grande and connect the community of Alamosa to its backyard river.

 Funding for the Los Pinos Project was made possible through generous contributions from multiple sources, including the LOR Foundation, the San Luis Valley Conservation Fund, the Jacob and Terese Hershey Foundation, The Conservation Alliance and with the generous support of many additional individuals, foundations and businesses.